 Permissions are rules set by user/role/group that give different levels of access.
 Depending on the permissions set different functions are allowed to be carried out by these categories of people.

 For folders the permissions that can be assigned are to view, create a draft folder, edit & approve, move/delete, edit metadata and finally to edit permissions.
 Usually adminstrators can carry out all these functions, with other users/groups only given certain levels of access.
-For example, only the ability to view, edit and move/delete.
+For example, only the ability to view, edit (add new documents) and move/delete.

 The nature of permissions gives your company the capability to restrict or give access to users where required, subsequently creating multiple user perspectives of the Intranet.